 Kevin Bartlett played 403 games and kicked 778 goals in a golden career that spanned from 1965 until 1983.
 Bartlett played 150 or more consecutive matches on two separate occasions (173 matches from 1975 to 1982, and 150 matches from 1966 to 1972).
-No other player in league history has achieved this and only Michael Tuck of Hawthorn has played more games.
+No other player in league history has achieved this and only Michael Tuck of Hawthorn and Brent Harvey of North Melbourne have played more games.

 As a boy, Bartlett barracked for Footscray but lived not far from Richmond’s Punt Road Oval and was tied residentially to the Tigers.
 He walked into the club and asked for a trial.
 The rest is football history.